Hemiauchenia

+This genus gave rise to the genus Lama, of which modern lamines belong to.

 Broad features of genus Hemiauchenia

 The genus name is derived from the ἡμι- (hēmi-, "half"-) and αὐχήν (auchēn, "neck").
 Species are specified using Latin adjectives or Latinised names from other languages.

 North American fossils

 Remains of these species have been found in assorted locations around North America, including Florida, Texas, Kansas, Nebraska, Arizona, Mexico, California, Oklahoma, New Mexico, Oregon, Colorado, and Washington.

 The "large-headed llama", H. macrocephala, was widely distributed in North and Central America, with H. vera being known from the western United States and northern Mexico.
 H. minima has been found in Florida, and H. guanajuatensis in Mexico.

+H. macrocephala gave rise to modern lamines (guanacos, vicuñas, and their domesticated forms) when a population migrated southward towards South America.

 South American fossils

 Fossils of Hemiauchenia in South America are restricted to the Pleistocene and have been found in the Luján and Agua Blanca Formations of Buenos Aires Province and Córdoba Province, Argentina, the Tarija Formation of Bolivia, Pilauco of Osorno, Los Lagos, Chile and Paraíba, Ceará, and the Touro Passo Formation of Rio Grande do Sul, Brazil.
+Hemiauchenia paradoxa is suggested to have been a browser.